jlam55555/c99-compiler/README.md

 ##### Quad Generation
 Quad generation is partitioned into expression quad generation and statement (control flow) quad generation.
 There are three new struct types: basic_block, quad, and addr (representing an operand to/destination of a quad).
+There are two new enums: opcode (for quad opcodes), and cc (for condition codes, used for relational operators and branching statements).

 Each quad is generic (e.g., operand types and sizes may vary, e.g., the MOV quad encompasses MOVB, MOVL, etc. and may have any combination of operand